sttz/trimmer-extras/Docs/manual/bundled/ini_file.md

 ### Search Path

 The paths that will be searched for the ini file.
-Paths should be separted by `;` and will be searched in order until a matching file has been found.
+Paths should be separated by `;` and will be searched in order until a matching file has been found.
 Only the first file found will be loaded.

 The path supports a few variables that will be expanded:
 * `%DataPath%`: Will be replaced by [Application.dataPath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html)